 Watching movies with students in the classroom allows teachers to establish a stronger connection with the students, interact with them more, and create a fun learning environment.
-Hence, here are the best math movies for middle school students that teachers can show in the classroom.
+Hence, here are the top 10 math movies according to our website’s best professional essay writer for middle school students that teachers can show in the classroom.

 #1 “A Beautiful Mind” (2001)

 Starring Russell Crowe in the lead role, this biographical drama was a massive critical and commercial success winning multiple awards at its time.
 “A Beautiful Mind” is based on the life of the American mathematician John Nash who was a Nobel Laureate in Economics.
 The movie begins with Nash being a graduate student at Princeton University who receives a scholarship for mathematics.

 “The Imitation Game” has often been compared to “A Beautiful Mind” in its portrayal of genius mathematicians.
 Starring Benedict Cumberbatch in the lead role, it was also a massive success in every way.
 Based on the 1983 biographical book by Andrew Hodges, it tells the story of the British cryptanalyst Alan Turing who worked on decrypting German messages for the British government during World War II._

 #3 “The Man Who Knew Infinity” (2015)

 Though it wasn’t as big of a success as the previous two movies, “The Man Who Knew Infinity” is still a great biographical drama that middle-schoolers will love.
 Starring Dev Patel in the lead role, it follows the life of the Indian mathematician Srinivasa Ramanujan who grew up in Madras, India, got admitted to Cambridge University during World War I, and became a pioneer in mathematical theories.